 \textbf{Effect of scaling the number of students.} In Tab.~\ref{tab:ablation}, we study the effect of increasing $K$, the number of distilled students.
-We kept the per-student batch size fixed so more students induce a larger effective batch size.
+We fixed the per-student batch size so that more students would induce a larger effective batch size.
 We observe better FID scores for more students.
 We hypothesize that better training strategies, such as per-student tuning, will further improve the quality.
 Optimal strategies for scaling to ultra-large numbers of students is an interesting area for future work.